MichaelK-rgb/Detectron2_proj/README.md

 # Detectron2 for Panoptic segmentation, image pre-processing and Object detection
 This project's goal is to use Detectron2 for segmentation and cropping of the skyline before detecting objects in an image Dataset.
+Image cropping to only relevant areas may be beneficial for certain tasks that require real-time object detection in special environments.

+# Panoptic Segmentation
+"...panoptic segmentation combines semantic and instance segmentation such that all pixels are assigned a class label and all object instances are uniquely segmented."

+Panoptic segmentation classifies all pixels in the image within a polygonal bounding area including objects and background scenery.
+Unlike, object and Instance segmentation which only care about individual objects in the image.

-Example images from the COCO dataset images:
+# Example images from the COCO dataset:

 ![image](https://user-images.githubusercontent.com/65919086/208775988-b03cf3e1-d76f-4399-bcd4-59d065cb63e6.png)                       ![image](https://user-images.githubusercontent.com/65919086/208775939-8bab37a7-bc7c-44b8-96e7-bd356b428372.png)